 Are accidents involving pets covered under car insurance?

 Unfortunately, your pet may not be covered if you’re involved in a car accident.
 Depending who is at fault, it’s possible liability coverage will kick in.
 Alternatively, your pet could be covered under your home insurance policy.
 However, it’s very likely if you’re involved in a car accident and your pet is injured, they will not be covered.
-BrokerLink is pleased to offer pet insurance from Fetch by the Dodo.
+BrokerLink is pleased to offer pet insurance from Fetch.
 All new and existing BrokerLink customers are eligible for a 10% discount on their pet policy.
 Fetch pet insurance helps you save money on vet bills when your dog or cat gets sick or hurt.

 Get pet insurance now